-(i) shall identify the various cadres (both feeder and promotional) and then clearly determine their strength as on 10.2.1995.

-(ii) shall determine the excess promotions, if any, made ie., the promotions in excess of the 15% and 7 1/2% quota prescribed for Scheduled Castes and promotions upto 10.2.1995 but their names shall not be included in the seniority list of the promotional cadre till such time they got normal promotion against any future vacancy left behind by the Scheduled castes or Scheduled Tribe employees, as the case may be.
+- (i)shall identify the various cadres (both feeder and promotional) and then clearly determine their strength as on 10.2.1995. - (ii)shall determine the excess promotions, if any, made i.e., the promotions in excess of the 15% and 7 1/2% quota prescribed for Scheduled Castes and Scheduled Tribes made in each such cadre before 10.2.1995. - (iii)shall not revert any such excess promotees who got promotions upto 10.2.1995 but their names shall not be included in the seniority list of the promotional cadre till such time they got normal promotion against any future vacancy left behind by the Scheduled castes or Scheduled Tribe employees, as the case may be. - (iv)shall restore the seniority of the general category of employees in these places occupied by the excess SC/ST promotees and they shall be promoted notionally without any arrears of pay and allowance on the promotional posts.